zayyarlin/weed_detection/README.md

 ## Project Description

-In this project, we will build a convolutional neural network from scratch, using only numpy for matrix operations and numba for high performance Python, to classify the weed dataset.
-We will then compare against the state of the art result described below.
+In this project, we build a simple convolutional neural network that achieves > 90% accuracy.

 ## Prior work